JohnWSweeney/weatherApp/README.md

 # weatherApp

-A console app returning current conditions and five day forecast provided by the US National Weather Service.
+A console app returning current conditions and a five day forecast provided by the US National Weather Service.

 Enter *streetNumber streetName zipCode* to get forecast.
 For example, enter
 > 175 5th 10010